-1. Denial: Here’s where I look at my husband with a raised eyebrow.
-“Can we really do this?”
+1. Denial: I look at my husband with a raised eyebrow.
+“Can we do this?”
 I think.
-“Can we really do this?”
+“Can we do this?”
 I say.
 And he, seasoned at spending days away from our children because of work trips, shrugs his shoulders in reply.
-It’s just the, “Well, why not?” gesture I need (some may say it means that he doesn’t know…I’m being an optimist here and suggesting that it’s actually him totally saying there’s nothing stopping us).
-I check my Mommy Handbook where I realize it says nothing about vacationing without kids (it literally says nothing at all ever) and shrug back in silent approval.
+It’s just the “Well, why not?” gesture I need (some may say it means that he doesn’t know…I’m being an optimist here and suggesting that it’s him saying nothing is stopping us).
+I check my Mommy Handbook, where I realize it says nothing about vacationing without kids and shrug back in silent approval.
 And we’re off to plan.

-2. Excitement: We’re gonna do it!
+2. Excitement: We’re going to do it!
 Ohhhh.
 Awww.
-There are so many pretty pretty places to go.
+There are so many pretty places to go.
 We search and search for that perfect place.
 It can’t be too far.
 It can’t be too close.
 We want somewhere new.
-Oh no way.
+Oh, no way.
 We want somewhere we’ve never been so we can explore.
 It should be warm.
 Wait.
 It should be cold.
 No. It just needs to have wine.
 Yes.
 Wine.
 We get days of hunting and imagining ourselves in places and situations we don’t often have.
 The world is available to us.

-4. Anxiety: Every mother worries about her children and I am no exception.
-We make plans to leave our children in good hands, but still, I’m pretty positive something will go wrong.
-Weeks before we leave I start making lists: “The Kids Favorite Foods,” “The Order of the Stuffed Animals in Bed,” “The Names and Numbers of Doctors,” “Children’s Favorite Toys,” “How to Properly Slice the Apples So They Actually Get Eaten.”
+4. Anxiety: Every mother worries about her children, and I am no exception.
+We make plans to leave our children in good hands, but I’m pretty positive something will go wrong.
+Weeks before we leave, I start making lists: “The Kids’ Favorite Foods,” “The Order of the Stuffed Animals in Bed,” “The Names and Numbers of Doctors,” “Children’s Favorite Toys,” “How to Properly Slice the Apples, So They Get Eaten.”
 You get the picture.
-Any way, I plan.
-Day and night I keep myself awake trying to anticipate any issue that may arise and make a list to address it.
-I’m sure my efforts are appreciated and not found annoying in the least.
+Anyway, I plan.
+Day and night, I keep myself awake, trying to anticipate any issue that may arise and make a list to address it.
+I’m sure my efforts are appreciated and not found annoying.

-6. Sorrow: Quickly this mom guilt turns in on itself, and I weep as I smell their hair and say their names.
+6. Sorrow: Quickly, this mom guilt turns in on itself, and I weep as I smell their hair and say their names.
 How will I go on for so long without these tiny hands in my hands?
 Whose booboos will I kiss?
 I miss them, and I am not leaving for another month.
 It is a long month.
-(And by the end I think they’re probably pretty ready for me to go.
-There are only so many times a child can wake up with their mother staring at them through the night before they get creeped out.)
+(And by the end, I think they’re probably ready for me to go.
+There are only so many times a child can wake up with their mother staring at them through the night before they get creeped out).
 I breathe it all in.
 As much as I can, every second of those days.

-7. Hope: With their assurances, and the assurances of the grandmothers who are staying with them, I usually come to the conclusion that my children can do it.
+7. Hope: With their assurances and the assurances of the grandmothers staying with them, I usually conclude that my children can do it.
 Believe it or not, they can go on without me.
 They will be ok.
-And honestly, so will I. In fact, maybe we’ll come out better because of it.
+And honestly, so will I. Maybe we’ll come out better because of it.

-1. Denial: As the house fades into the distance, my mind races.
-Did I just do that?
+1. Denial: My mind races as the house fades into the distance.
+Did I do that?
 Are we alone?
 Is anyone following us?
 Are we allowed to do this?
 Is CPS behind us?
-There is a moment of surreal realization as I start to notice that I really am traveling without my kids.
-It’s like walking through fog just to have it disappear into the sunlight.
+There is a moment of surreal realization as I start to notice that I am traveling without my kids.
+It’s like walking through the fog to have it disappear into the sunlight.
 It’s a new world, a different world.
-Suddenly I am focusing on me.
-Just me.
-There are no little humans surrounding me, for whom I’d sacrifice.
+Suddenly I am focusing on myself—just me.

-3. Acceptance: Once I’ve gotten past the need to indulge, I can sit back and just enjoy the time I have and the place I’m in.
+3. Acceptance: Once I’ve gotten past the need to indulge, I can sit back and enjoy the time I have and the place I’m in.
 I can chat with my husband over a cup of coffee or try a new food.
-I am able to walk a city street without fretting about my flock of little people.
-I get the chance to reconnect with my husband, with myself, with my world without interruption.
+I can walk a city street without fretting about my flock of little people.
+I get the chance to reconnect with my husband, myself, and the world without interruption.

-5. Guilt: Once the anxiety subsides I buy presents.
+5. Guilt: Once the anxiety subsides, I buy presents.
 This is the emotional stage in which I feel that my children must be experiencing abandonment issues.
-I’m sure that they are all in their own beds, huddled under covers, stoically attempting to hold back the tears that are beginning to pool in their eyes.
-I call home often during this stage, but it seems each time I call, my children are working hard to hide their sadness from me.
+I’m sure they are all in their beds, huddled under covers, stoically attempting to hold back the tears that are beginning to pool in their eyes.
+I call home often during this stage, but it seems my children are working hard to hide their sadness from me each time I call.
 They all sound happy on the phone, but I’m sure they’re broken.
-I promise presents, and then I lose the afternoon to finding something that is meaningful for each of them.
-I search for something that they won’t just toss into their piles of “stuff,” rather something they will each cherish and hold so dear it goes with them to college in fifteen years.
+I promise presents, and then I lose the afternoon to finding something meaningful for each of them.
+I search for something they won’t just toss into their piles of “stuff,” but rather something they will each cherish and hold so dear it goes with them to college in fifteen years.

-6. Sorrow: The day I have to come home I am filled with a sadness so profound I cannot enjoy my entire mimosa before the pulp separates.
+6. Sorrow: The day I have to come home, I am filled with a sadness so profound I cannot enjoy my entire mimosa before the pulp separates.
 I miss my children and feel anger towards the car drive or airplane ride that keeps me from them.
-Perhaps there’s also a little bit of mourning for the end of my grown up vacation thrown in their too, but you never heard that from me.
+Perhaps there’s also a little bit of mourning for the end of my grown-up vacation thrown in there too, but you never heard that from me.